 Women's Residence Halls

 Robinson Hall, a three-story residence hall for women, was constructed in 1922 and restored and renovated in 1995.
-It was completely renovated and restored in 2003.
+It was completely restored and renovated in 2003.

 Carnegie Hall, a three-story residence hall for freshman women, built in 1907, was completely restored and renovated in 2002.